-Brethren, if we are truly in Christ, then step-by-step we are being drawn along the same path that He trod toward death.
+Brethren, if we are truly in Christ, then step-by-step, we are being drawn along the same path that He trod toward death.
 But in this case, I am not thinking of martyrdom, but the death of self, which absolutely must precede a resurrection to spirit life.
-If we walk in the spirit, little by little the death of self is reached.
-Even as little by little, if we walk in the flesh, it is going to be removed from us.
+If we walk in the spirit, little by little the death of self is reached, even as, little by little, if we walk in the flesh, it is going to be removed from us.
 Even as Christ did not reach the crucifixion by one giant step, we do not reach death of self in one giant step.
-Death of self takes place in the common everyday acts of truth and faithfulness, or we go right back into the world with common everyday sins.
+Death of self takes place in the common everyday acts of truth and faithfulness, or we go right back into the world through common everyday sins.

-Are you willing to turn aside, to deny the self [even] when worldly (and maybe even church friends) appeal to you that the way you are going (your way of life) is cutting you off from them?
+Are you willing to turn aside to spare denying the self when worldly (and maybe even church friends) appeal to you that the way you are going (your way of life) is cutting you off from them?
 Boy, many of us have faced this in regard to our recent affiliation with another church.
 Think about these things in regard to Christ.

 Please turn with me to I Corinthians 15.